TACC/coe-332-sp23/docs/unit07/deployments.rst

   Again, be sure to replace **<username>** with your actual username in the YAML above.

 We will use this file to create a persistent volume claim against the storage that has been set up in the TACC k8s cluster.
-In order to use this storage, you do need to know the storage class (in this case, "nfs", which is the storage class for utilizing the NFS storage system), and how much you want to request (in this case, just 1 Gig), but you don't need to know how the storage was implemented.
+In order to use this storage, you do need to know the storage class (in this case, "cinder-csi", which is the storage class for utilizing the Cinder storage system), and how much you want to request (in this case, just 1 Gig), but you don't need to know how the storage was implemented.

 .. note::

   Different k8s clusters may offer persistent storage that utilize different storage classes.
-Within TACC, we also have k8s clusters that utilize the ``rbd`` storage class, for example.
+Within TACC, we also have k8s clusters that utilize the ``rbd`` and ``nfs`` storage classes, for example.
 Be sure to check with the k8s administrators to see what storage class(es) might be available.

 We create this pvc object with the usual ``kubectl apply`` command: